 Please do not modify the code, we have designed it to display properly regardless of the device or browser used by your webpage visitors.

-Once you save/publish your webpage, is should be available to use.
+Once you save/publish your webpage, is will be available for use.
 Please test again, to ensure it works properly from your website.

-Step 5b: Calendar Snack Code – CTA Link for MailChimp (and Email) Campaigns
+Step 5b: Calendar Snack MailChimp CTA Link Email Campaigns

 We have also provide a simple way to include a direct-send invitation within your MailChimp campaigns.
 Navigate to the MailChimp CTA section on the CODE page, and copy the entire HTML URL Link provided.
 Within the MailChimp Campaign Designer, copy this URL for any design element you would like to have the link.
 It has been tested as a Button Link, a text link or a graphics link.

-You can change the Landing Page of the CTA Link in the input text box provided to any valid URL, beginning with HTTPS or HTTP.
+You can EDIT the Landing Page of the CTA Link with the input text box provided to any valid URL, beginning with HTTPS or HTTP.
 If you are editing the CTA Landing Page URL, do that prior to copying the CTA Link.

 Test your campaign and click the link to ensure it works properly.

 NOTE: When the CTA link is clicked, it sends a calendar invitation and then “lands” on the designated CTA Landing Page.
-The Calendar Snack Landing Page is represented below.
+The Calendar Snack Default Landing Page is the Landing Page represented above.
 Best practices would be to change the Landing Page to your own, with your branding and information.
 We do not save this Landing Page, upon page refresh, it will revert to the Default Landing Page link.

 The Calendar Snack Summary page provide a quick summary of how many invites have been sent, along with the count of RSVPs received.